 Smytana / sour cream

-In the meantime, prep your filling.
+In the meantime, prep your filling (it's a straight-forward process).
 Add all the ingredients into a bowl and mix well.

 Once the dough is well rested, sprinkle some flour on your counter and roll out a section of dough that's about the size of a small grapefruit.
 You'll looking to make a round sheet that'll fit on this pelmini mold.